Preparing enamel or powder coat finishes | List of primers | Cleaning

 - fading/decomposition of weathered coatings

-- Sodium hypochlorite: chlorine bleach is good for removing mildew but isn't effective on dirt or other stains.
+- Chlorine Bleach (Sodium hypochlorite): Clorox is good for removing mildew but isn't effective on dirt or other stains.
 It is more caustic for wood and humans.

 Affects lignin in wood causing degrade if strong.

-- Sodium percarbonate: (OxiCLean) When mixed with water, this chemical forms hydrogen peroxide (an oxygen-based bleach) and sodium carbonate, which acts as a detergent.
+- Oxygen Bleach: (Sodium percarbonate OxiCLean) When mixed with water, this chemical forms hydrogen peroxide (an oxygen-based bleach) and sodium carbonate, which acts as a detergent.
 It is good for removing dirt, mildew.

 Oxalic acid will lighten or remove gray stains.